nrfconnect/sdk-nrf/applications/nrf_desktop/doc/hid_state.rst

 Configuration
 *************

-The |hid_state| module is enabled by selecting :option:`CONFIG_DESKTOP_HID_STATE_ENABLE`.
+The |hid_state| module is enabled by selecting :kconfig:`CONFIG_DESKTOP_HID_STATE_ENABLE`.
 This module is optional and turned off by default.

 Report expiration
 =================

-With the :option:`CONFIG_DESKTOP_HID_REPORT_EXPIRATION` configuration option, you can set the amount of time after which a key will be considered expired.
+With the :kconfig:`CONFIG_DESKTOP_HID_REPORT_EXPIRATION` configuration option, you can set the amount of time after which a key will be considered expired.
 The higher the value, the longer the period after which the nRF Desktop application will recall pressed keys when the connection is established.

 Queue event size
 ================

-With the :option:`CONFIG_DESKTOP_HID_EVENT_QUEUE_SIZE` configuration option, you can set the number of elements on the queue where the keys are stored before the connection is established.
+With the :kconfig:`CONFIG_DESKTOP_HID_EVENT_QUEUE_SIZE` configuration option, you can set the number of elements on the queue where the keys are stored before the connection is established.
 When a key state changes (it is pressed or released) before the connection is established, an element containing this key's usage is pushed onto the queue.
 If there is no space in the queue, the oldest element is released.